chrisknapp98/lnu-parallel-computing/assignments/assignment_3/README.md

 ### Description

 To parallelize the code using the GPU, we use the package `cupy`.
 We can easily calculate the single sums with the `bailey_borwein_plouf` function.
-To compare it to a not GPU-parallelized version, we change `cp.sum`/`cp.arange` to `np.sum`/`np.arange` and use simple `numpy` to calculate the results.
+To compare it to a not GPU-parallelized version, we change `cp.sum`/`cp.arange` to `np.sum`/`np.arange` and use `numpy` to calculate the results.

 ### Run Code